-Data Matching may be used to assist the Council in responding to emergencies or major accidents, by allowing the Council, in conjunction with the emergency services, to identify individuals who may need additional support in the event of e.g. an emergency evacuation.
+Data matching may be used to help us respond to emergencies or major accidents.
+In conjunction with the emergency services, we may identify individuals who need additional support during the event, for example, an emergency evacuation.

-If you would like further information or if you have any concerns about how the Council is handling your personal data, these can be raised with the Council's Data Protection Officer: Email: DPO@colchester.gov.uk
+If you would like further information or if you have any concerns about how we handle your data, these can be raised with our Data Protection Officer.

-Colchester Borough Council will continually review and update this privacy notice to reflect changes in our services and feedback from service users, as well as to comply with changes in the law.
+We will continually review and update this privacy notice to reflect changes in our services and feedback from service users, as well as to comply with changes in the law.
 When such changes occur, we will revise the "last updated" date at the top of this notice.
-We encourage you to periodically visit the Council's web site to review this notice and to be informed of how Colchester Borough Council is protecting your information.
+We encourage you to periodically review this notice to be informed about how we protect your information.